paulahemsi/cub3d/README.md

 ## step_by_step
 :hurtrealbad:

-(time may overlap, as life and data)
+(time may overlap, like life and data)
 * I watched videos and read about raycasting, field of view algorithms and collision detection to have an overall idea about the project. (~4 days)
 * libraries adjustments, makefile and header file creation(~1 day)
 * configuration parsing, which includes minimap storage and errors checking(~ 5 days)